How to replicate the ISE experience in Visual Studio Code

 This feature is available in the PowerShell Preview extension since version 2019.12.0 and in the PowerShell extension since version 2020.3.0.

-This command will apply a lot of the settings found in this document automatically.
-The result looks like this:
+This command automatically applies the settings described below The result looks like this:

 Simplified ISE-like UI